 The vision for the Green Mountain Byway is a balance between the preservation of valued scenic and cultural resources, with the community’s social and economic well-being.

 Farms and Food

-Walk along any of the trails in forests near the Byway will reveal stone wall testimonials to land-clearing and pastures dating from the nineteenth century.
-Farms in Vermont produced much of the wool, grains, and dairy products that clothed and fed early settlers and served as cash crops.
+A walk along any of the trails in Byway forests will reveal stone wall testimonials to land-clearing and pastures dating from the nineteenth century.
+Farms in Vermont produced much of the wool, grains and dairy products that clothed and fed early settlers and served as cash crops for entrepreneurial settlers.

 Early Subsistence Farming

-Self-sufficient farming was important to early settlers though it eventually gave way to commercial agriculture, the rise and fall of “sheep mania”, and the dairy industry.
+Self-sufficient farming was important to early settlers though it eventually gave way to commercial agriculture, the rise and fall of the “sheep mania” interest in sheep farming, and the dairy industry.

 Lumber and agriculture have been the essential industries of the Green Mountain Byway during most of its history.
 In particular, dairy farming has been the principal way in which the cleared land has been used.